A-Z - The first game I built

 The act of publishing is what raised the above examples of negative thinking.
 If I didn't publish, I could simply be satisfied with having learned quite a bit of something new - much of which can be applied in future projects.
 So why publish if it brings up these negative thoughts?
-Well, there are a lot of reasons I think, most of which would need to be expressed after careful consideration in another place/post rather than here.
+There are a few reasons I think, most of which would need to be expressed after careful consideration in another place/post rather than here.

 Mostly though, I need to undo the habit of not publishing.
 I know I want to publish bigger things someday and in order to do that, I think I have to start small.
 Not just games, but most artifacts I create.
 I'm not sure why this feels true, but it is.